mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-09-17-uwenna-portrait.md

 ---
-layout: work
+layout: media
 title: "Dark hair and eye glasses"
-description: "PaperFaces portrait of @uwenna drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @uwenna drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-uwenna-twitter-lg.jpg
   thumb: paperfaces-uwenna-twitter-150.jpg